 What is a Sports Hernia?

-We believe that a sports hernia is a tear of the outer layer of muscle in the groin.
+We believe that a sports hernia is a chronic tear or weakness in one of the muscle layers in and around the groin.
 This tear is often seen in athletes who have very strong thigh and abdominal muscles which pull against each other in the groin area.
-With this constant stress pulling down in the thigh, and up in the abdomen, a tear can occur in the outer layer of muscle in the groin area.
+With this constant stress pulling down in the thigh, and up in the abdomen, a tear can occur in a layer of muscle in the groin area.
 This tear is what most describe as a ‘sports hernia’.

 Again, a sports hernia isn’t a true hernia in the strictest sense, since there is no fat or intestine pushing through the torn muscle.
-The muscle tear causes pain with sitting, standing, athletic activity or anytime the groin is used.
+The muscle tear frequently causes NO pain with sitting, standing or other non-intense activities.
+However, the minute a patient begins athletic activity or anytime the groin is used, the pain immediately returns.
 What usually differentiates a sports hernia from just a pulled muscle is the chronic nature of the injury; sports hernias do not improve with rest since the tear never heals itself.

 We often see these injuries in athletes who play soccer, hockey, football, and other sports which develop strong thigh muscles and abdominal muscles.
 Sometimes the symptoms of a sports hernia can persist for many years before a patient ultimately finds treatment, or the symptoms become severe enough for that patient to seek treatment.